-As one would expect given Hamermesh's past reputation and standing, this is not a lightweight effort.
+As one would expect, given Hamermesh's past reputation and standing, this is not a lightweight effort.
 It's creative and utilizes data that many sports researchers would covet.
-Valuable research is as much about the questions and attempts to answer them as it is about the answers.
+Valuable research is about the questions and attempts to answer them as it is about the answers.
 This piece has and will generate follow-on work.

 The authors make some substantial, albeit qualified, claims:

 The results allow us to think about the deeper question of measuring discrimination generally.
 If, as we show here, the match to the race/ethnicity of their evaluator affects evaluations of workers, then the measured productivity of the worker will depend on the nature of that match.
 This difficulty has serious implications for measuring discrimination and is another manifestation of the difficulty of identifying discrimination pointed out by Stephen G. Donald and Daniel S. Hamermesh (2006).

 So what have the authors found?
 Umps, favor, ever so slightly, pitchers of the same race.
 The effect holds up to adjustments for pitch count, inning, score, and game attendance.
 It diminishes with the application of technology for monitoring umps.
 The same effects don't arise for ump-batter matches.
 The result is very slight on a percentage basis.
 Still, multiplied over thousands of pitches per season adds up to about 5% additional wins for a white pitcher when favored by a white ump and an ERA about 0.13 lower relative to baseline values over the 2004-2008 data sample in games without the monitoring technology.

 Ok.
 And the big shoe dropping here would be ...???
 Let's suppose these figures are right on the mark.
 The 0.13 improvement in ERA translates into a few thousand dollar increase in salary when plugged into the typical ERA effect on wins and wins' impact on revenue equations.
 That's a few thousand dollar impact in a league with average salaries over 3 million dollars.